cmlara/dx-docker/README.md

 The `docker-compose.yml` file defines a container named `rds-mysql` which mimics the AWS provided RDS database with MySQL.
 To add additional databases to your local development environment, edit the `./rds-mysql/create-databases.sh` file (note: use the `.env` file for your configuration!).

+## AWS Resources

+This project provides (Localstack)[https://github.com/localstack/localstack] versions of SNS, SQS and S3.
+All are available on port 4566 and accessible in other containers as AWS endpoint `http://localstack:4566`